 You don’t need to go crazy.
 You just need to be realistic.

 So let’s walk through the concept really quick, using our dentist friend as an example.
 Since lead scoring is a component of marketing automation, we assume that you’re using a CRM / marketing automation software tool.
-We’re using Infusionsoft by Keap in this example.
+We’re using Keap in this example.

 There are two basic parts of the map: